chunky-dev/chunky/README.md

   See the file `licenses/Apache-2.0.txt` for the full license text.
   See the file `licenses/lz4-java.txt` for the copyright notice. lz4-java uses LZ4, by Yann Collet, which is covered by the BSD 2-Clause license.
 See the file `licenses/lz4.txt` for the copyright notice and full license.
+- **Semver4j by Vincent Durmont**
+  The library is covered by the MIT License.
+  See the file `licenses/semver4j.txt` for the copyright notice.

 ## Special Thanks